-The overall amount of electricity injected into ARETI's network (from the national grid, generating plants linked directly to ARETI's network and e-distribution interconnected network) for the year ended 31 December 2018 remained stable compared to the previous year.
+The overall amount of electricity injected into ARETI's network (from the national grid, generating plants linked directly to ARETI's network and e-distribution interconnected network) for the year ended 31 December 2020 decreased of 8.0 per cent. compared to the previous year.